255BITS/255bits.com/pages/articles/hypergan-people/index.md

 facial landscape points, then rotate and crop at a certain width/height.
 In total, this network was trained on 40k human female faces.
 A network currently converging will have 170k of mixed gender.

 Want to know more?
-Sign up for the hyperchamber.io private alpha here:
+Sign up for the hyperchamber private alpha here:

 # Links